WCW Saturday Night

-WCW Saturday Night is an American weekly Saturday night television show on TBS that was produced by World Championship Wrestling (WCW).
+WCW Saturday Night is an American weekly Saturday night pro wrestling television show on TBS that was produced by World Championship Wrestling (WCW).
 Launched in 1971 initially by Georgia Championship Wrestling, the program existed through various incarnations under different names before becoming WCW Saturday Night in 1992.
 Although initially the anchor show of the Turner Broadcasting-backed wrestling company, the September 1995 premiere of WCW Monday Nitro airing on sister station TNT usurped the show's once preeminent position in the company, as the primary source of storyline development and pay-per-view buildup.

 The show's place in the company was further devalued by the advent of WCW Thunder in 1998, airing on TBS and providing the secondary wrestling and storyline development that WCW Saturday Night had produced in the wake of Nitro's burgeoning three-hour-long format.
-Once the cornerstone of the WCW wrestling empire, WCW Saturday Night ended its run in 2000 as the company struggled creatively to meet the demands of producing over six hours of new broadcast material on a weekly basis.
-The rights to WCW Saturday Night now belong to WWE as a result of that company's 2001 purchase of selected assets of WCW (including its video library).
+Once the cornerstone of the WCW wrestling empire, WCW Saturday Night ended its run in 2000 as WCW struggled creatively to meet the demands of producing over six hours of new broadcast material on a weekly basis.
+The rights to WCW Saturday Night now belong to WWE as a result of that company's 2001 purchase of selected assets of WCW, including its video library.

 Fifty-nine episodes from 1992 to 1993 under the WCW Saturday Night banner are available on the streaming service WWE Network and Peacock.
-Some previous episodes from 1985 to 1989 under the World Championship Wrestling banner were uploaded in 2015 and 2016 and are also available on the WWE Network.
+Some previous episodes from 1985 to 1989 under the World Championship Wrestling banner were progressively made available in 2015 and 2016 on the WWE Network.

 History

-WCW Saturday Night premiered on April 4, 1992 as the showcase for the company's top talent.
-It grew out of two previous wrestling programs on TBS, which had been airing on that station and its predecessors since 1972.

-An additional Sunday program, Best of World Championship Wrestling also aired, though it was frequently preempted due to TBS's commitments to broadcast Atlanta Braves baseball and other sports events.
-In spring 1988, TBS replaced it with a new Sunday wrestling show called NWA Main Event.

-In all of its incarnations, WCW Saturday Night would normally air for two hours.
-During baseball season, however, it would typically air for one hour, to be immediately followed by Braves TBS Baseball.
+WCW Saturday Night had its roots in Saturday night pro wrestling programming that began airing on TBS's local independent station predecessor in 1972.
+For nearly three decades, TBS continued to carry pro wrestling on early Saturday evenings under a series of names.
+In all of its incarnations, WCW Saturday Night would normally air for two hours beginning at 6:05 pm eastern time.
+During the Major League Baseball season, however, it would typically air for one hour, to be immediately followed by Braves TBS Baseball.